 Adult Education classes are designed to assist you in preparing for the GED exams.
-Classes start several times throughout the year and are available in the morning, afternoon, and evening at Sauk Valley Community College.
-Students may also attend classes virtually using Zoom.
-Students who qualify will also have the option of participating in the online GED preparation program called I-Pathways.
+Classes start several times throughout the year and are available in person in the morning, afternoon, and evening at Sauk Valley Community College.
+Students who qualify have the option of participating in the online GED preparation program called I-Pathways.
 Please refer to the class schedule to determine which class time will best meet your needs.

 What is the cost to attend classes?